GideonVisbeen/gbbrs/README.md

 * create a complete copy of the development folder into the staging environment

 ## Workflow PRODUCTION will:
-* clean the staging build directory
+* clean the production build directory

 * transpile es2015/Babel
 * transpile React/JSX